Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		- [ ] 027.
 02-18 Methods used for Data Binding: How It Works | 7min
 		  - Advanced Reactivity
 		- [ ] 028.
 Introducing Computed Properties | 6min
+		  - With Computed Properties, Vue is aware of their dependencies and change ONLY when the dependencies change
 		- [ ] 029.
 Working with Watchers | 11min
 		- [ ] 030.
 Methods vs Computed Properties vs Watchers | 2min
 		- [ ] 031. v-bind and v-on Shorthands | 2min